 How to tell if your encrypted iTunes backup is corrupted

-If you have a corrupted iTunes backup that was set to be encrypted in the iTunes settings, this can be a real headache when trying to recover data.
+If you have a corrupt iTunes backup that was set to be encrypted in the iTunes settings, this can be a real headache when trying to recover data.
 An iTunes backup corruption can range in severity and issue, and being able to identify the situation and cause can be paramount to successful data recovery.
 There are ways to work around most issues and our experienced support team can help guide you into manually extracting the data where possible.

 You know you have a corrupt backup if you get one of these messages or a variation: